Raj-49/robo_ws/src/real_hardware_integration/MASTER_AI_PROMPT.md

 ## Hardware Specifications

-**Location**: `src/real_hardware_integration/docs/hardware_specs_form.md`
+**Location**: `src/real_hardware_integration/hardware_specifications.txt`

-Please read my completed hardware specification form at the location above.
-It contains all details about:
+Please read my hardware specification file at the location above.
+This file was generated using the interactive HTML form and contains all details about:

 - Motor types and IDs
 - Communication interface